 - Diabetes Medication

 Unfortunately – only a handful of prescriptions are part of the free or cheap group above.
 When you're faced with a pricier prescription and don't have medical insurance, arm yourself with the tools to find the absolute lowest price in town.
 It could mean BIG savings for you over time!

-One useful site is GoodRX (they also have a mobile app).
+One of my favorite sites is GoodRX (they also have a mobile app).
 GoodRX lists the costs of your prescription at pharmacies in your area.
-The nice part is, you don't need to drive all over town to get the best price – just show the cashier at your pharmacy and they'll match the lowest price around!
+The super nice part is that you don't need to drive all over town to get the best price – just show the cashier at your pharmacy and they'll match the lowest price around!

 4. Check for Manufacturer Coupons.